 Prioritising real food provides a host of macro and micro nutrients that a supplement or two cannot provide.

 Be wary of using supplements where the evidence, safety, quality of manufacture or formulation is not as strong as the marketing behind them.
-While curcumin supplements are generally well tolerated, they have been known to cause liver problems if over consumed.
+While curcumin supplements are generally well tolerated, they have been known to cause liver problems when over consumed.

 True health benefits come from daily eating habits, over the course of time.
 Some may prefer a Mediterranean diet; others a similarly plant forward Asian diet.
 To understand more about how polyphenols can address specific health outcomes and chronic illnesses, read here.
+If you want to stick with curcumin as a supplement - in the correct dose - please go ahead.
+Just don't forget to enjoy a little turmeric - and a variety other spices - as well.

 Stay Healthy,